samaita/double-book/README.md

 - Consumer ATC discard all irrelevant message received, for example: Consumer assigned to process ATC for product 555 only, if any message inbound contain ATC for product 123, this consumer will discard it.
 - Consumer ATC discard all ATC message if a process success query but no row affected.
 - Consumer ATC will back processing message if there is back in stock message from cron.
-- Consumer ATC will then publish an information to MQ to be consumed by Main consumer success or not.
+- Consumer ATC will then publish an information to MQ to be consumed by Main consumer.
+- This message play as Hook Message, contain if a user success ATC or not.
+- Main Consumer will process the message to sync with channel go routine -- or cache map
 - Again, Main Consumer discard all irrelevant message received by only process message with his IP.
-- Main Consumer then gave information to Backend service handler to return the response.
+- Main Consumer then gave information to Backend service
+- Backend Service handler ACK the information, then return the response.
 - A cron run to evaluate Cart & Invoice.
 Any cart or invoice with flash sale product will have to be paid under 5 minutes or the product cart will be removed and invoice will be cancelled.
 Thus the stock will be +1

 ## Database Design